stephaneVercouillieBMID/slate/source/workingVersion.html.md

 # <a name id="Onboarding"></a>2.
 Integration Process

-In order to start working on the integration of itsme(r) services
-- we need to configure your Sandbox in which the integration takes place
-- you need to adapt your development environment to our OpenID configuration

 ## 2.1.
 Configuring your Sandbox Environment
-Your company will provide us through <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7">our B2B portal</a> the functional and technical information needed to create your Sandbox.
+First, your company will provide us through <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7">our B2B portal</a> the functional and technical information needed to create your Sandbox.
 These information include (not exhaustively):

 - Information to customize the user consent screen
 -  JWKSet URL, and associated SSL/TLS certificate